Kids Making a Difference: Youth Groups Clean Up Tennessee

 Sequoyah Council, Cub Scout Pack 93

 The Boy Scouts of America in Tennessee have fully embraced the Nobody Trashes Tennessee (NTT) Patch program, too.
-All six Boy Scout councils – Sequoya Council, Middle Tennessee Council, Cherokee Council, West Tennessee Council, Great Smoky Mountain Council and Chickasaw Council – across the state are participating, offering Scouts of all ages multiple ways to earn their patches.
-They can do so by completing educational worksheets, participating in litter cleanups, or organizing their cleanup efforts in their neighborhoods or school grounds.
+With all six Boy Scout councils – Sequoya Council, Middle Tennessee Council, Cherokee Council, West Tennessee Council, Great Smoky Mountain Council and Chickasaw Council participating, Scouts of all ages have numerous ways to earn their patches.
+Whether by completing educational worksheets, participating in litter cleanups, or organizing their cleanup efforts in their neighborhoods or school grounds, the opportunities are diverse.
 For Scouts ages 12 and up, the Adopt-A-Highway program provides an opportunity to earn both a patch and a roadway recognition panel for their commitment to quarterly pickups.
-This initiative not only fosters a sense of environmental stewardship but also instills values of civic responsibility and leadership in young Scouts.
+In addition, this initiative fosters a sense of environmental stewardship and instills values of civic responsibility and leadership in young Scouts.

 American Heritage Girls, Troop 2442

-American Heritage Girls (AHG) across Tennessee are actively participating in environmental stewardship through various initiatives, with a strong focus on community service and preserving natural spaces.
-AHG Troops engage in a wide range of activities, including litter cleanups in local parks, schools, and neighborhoods, as well as educational programs that emphasize the importance of maintaining a clean and healthy environment.
-By participating in these activities, American Heritage Girls are not only contributing to a cleaner Tennessee but also developing skills and values that will guide them in their future endeavors.
+American Heritage Girls (AHG) across Tennessee are actively participating in environmental stewardship through various initiatives.
+The group has a strong focus on community service and preserving natural spaces.
+For example, AHG Troops engage in a wide range of activities, including litter cleanups in local parks, schools, and neighborhoods.
+They also participates in educational programs that emphasize the importance of maintaining a clean and healthy environment.
+As a result of their involvement in these activities, these girls are contributing to a cleaner Tennessee and are able to develop skills and values that will guide them in future endeavors.

 The Cleanup Kids

-The Cleanup Kids, No Trash November Youth Group Winners 2023
+No Trash November Youth Group Winners 2023, The Cleanup Kids

-The Cleanup Kids is a youth-led nonprofit organization dedicated to environmental conservation, focusing on the removal of litter and pollution from communities.
-Founded by a group of young conservationists, The Cleanup Kids are passionate about protecting the Earth’s natural resources and tackling issues like plastic pollution, climate change, and habitat destruction.
-The group organizes direct action cleanups, engages in public awareness campaigns, and collaborates with officials to create meaningful change.
+The Cleanup Kids is a youth-led nonprofit organization dedicated to environmental conservation.
+By focusing on the removal of litter and pollution from communities, they aim to protect Earth’s natural resources while also tackling issues like plastic pollution, climate change, and habitat destruction.
+In addition to organizing direct action cleanups, the group engages in public awareness campaigns, and collaborates with officials to create meaningful change.

-The Cleanup Kids in Hamilton County made a notable impact during No Trash November by removing 340 pounds of litter from their community.
-This impressive effort earned them special recognition as the Youth Group that collected the most litter during the event.
+In Hamilton County, The Cleanup Kids made a notable impact during No Trash November by removing 340 pounds of litter from their community.
+As a result of this remarkable effort, they earned them special recognition as the Youth Group that collected the most litter during the event.
 Their determination and teamwork are shining examples of how young people can make a substantial difference in their local environments.

 Trash Tracker Program at Adventure Science Center